 Parkersburg doctors treat cataracts around the world

-Many countries do not have the finances or health systems in place to treat the poor who have cataracts, said Dr. David George , a local ophthalmologist.
-In January, George with two friends, Dr. John Pajka of Lima, Ohio, and Dr. Robert Derick of Columbus, went on a mission trip to Nicaragua, one of the poorest countries in this hemisphere.
+Cataracts are the leading cause of curable blindness in the world.
+Many countries do not have the finances or health systems in place to treat the poor who have cataracts, said Dr. David George, a local ophthalmologist.

 |Title